Cold in July (film): Reception

-Rotten Tomatoes, a review aggregator, reports that Cold in July received positive reviews from 85% of 102 critics surveyed; the average rating was 7/10.
+Rotten Tomatoes, a review aggregator, reports that Cold in July received positive reviews from 84% of 116 critics surveyed; the average rating was 7/10.
 The consensus is: "Boasting plenty of twists, a suitably seedy tone, and a memorable supporting turn from Don Johnson, Cold in July proves an uncommonly rewarding thriller."
 Metacritic rated it 73/100 based on 30 reviews.

 David Rooney of The Hollywood Reporter wrote, "Jim Mickle continues to show that he's among the most distinctive genre filmmakers on the indie scene with this cracked but flavorful thriller."
-Kyle Smith of the New York Post called it a midnight movie that is "good, but not a scorcher."
-Film Threat's Brian Tallerico rated it 3.5/5 stars and wrote, "Any issues with the actual narrative fall away when one considers the risk-taking here."
-Andrew O'Hehir of Salon.com called it "tense, gripping, gruesome, often hilarious, brilliantly engineered and highly satisfying."
-At Twitch Film, Todd Brown called it "a remarkable bit of work from one of the brightest lights on the American indie scene."
-Rodrigo Perez of Indiewire wrote that the film is initially irritating and contrived, but it becomes "far better than it has any right to be and perhaps, more significantly, is unusually absorbing and memorable."
-Scott Foundas of Variety described it as "a modest, unpretentious exercise in old-fashioned thrills and chills, made with a level of care and craft that elevates it well about the fray."
-Stephen Holden of The New York Times called it a "pulpy neo-noir" film that "goes gleefully haywire."
+Film Threat's Brian Tallerico rated it 3.5/5 and wrote, "Any issues with the actual narrative fall away when one considers the risk-taking here."
+Andrew O'Hehir of Salon.com called it "tense, gripping, gruesome, often hilarious, brilliantly engineered and highly satisfying".
+At Twitch Film, Todd Brown called it "a remarkable bit of work from one of the brightest lights on the American indie scene".
+Rodrigo Perez of Indiewire wrote that the film is initially irritating and contrived, but it becomes "far better than it has any right to be and perhaps, more significantly, is unusually absorbing and memorable".
+Scott Foundas of Variety described it as "a modest, unpretentious exercise in old-fashioned thrills and chills, made with a level of care and craft that elevates it well above the fray".
+Stephen Holden of The New York Times called it a "pulpy neo-noir" film that "goes gleefully haywire".
 Betsy Sharkey of the Los Angeles Times wrote, "Tense and violent, it grabs you from the first moments and rarely loosens its hold until the last body drops."
 Writing in Slant Magazine, Ed Gonzalez rated it 2.5/4 stars and called it a "compulsively watchable" film that eventually "falls into a rabbit hole of tiresome plot machinations".
 A. A. Dowd of The A.V.
 Club rated it B− and wrote that it "thrillingly shuffles genres, before settling on a dumb one".
 Although he criticized the frequent shifts in tone, Mark Kermode of The Guardian rated it 3/5 stars and praised the film's attention to detail.
-Noel Murray of The Dissolve rated it 3.5/5 stars and wrote that though the film is unpredictable, it has little new to say.
+Noel Murray of The Dissolve rated it 3.5/5 and wrote that though the film is unpredictable, it has little new to say.